 Currently, there are two important standards that have been developed for 60 GHz wireless communications systems, IEEE 802.15.3c and IEEE 802.11ad [14-15].
 In this paper, the channel models in IEEE 802.15.
-3c standard are used because it is specifically designed for wireless personal area networks and thus encompasses typical indoor environments.
+3c standard are used because it is specifically designed for Wireless Personal Area Networks (WPAN) and thus encompasses typical indoor environments.
 Further, these are the most widely employed models for 60 GHz systems.
-IEEE 802.15.3c standard was the first developed for high data rate short-range wireless systems.
+The IEEE 802.15.3c standard was the first developed for high data rate short-range wireless systems.
 The physical layer was designed to support the transmission of data within a few meters at a maximum data rate of 2 Gbps.
-These models have been developed for communications in frequency band 57 to 66 GHz in indoor residential, indoor office and library environments (with differences largely due to the LOS and NLOS characteristics) [16-20].
-In this paper, a pulse position modulation time hopping 60 GHz signal is employed for ranging purposes.
-The propagation delay τ , between transmitter and receiver is estimated for use in localization.
+These models have been developed for communications in the frequency band 57 to 66 GHz in indoor residential, indoor office and library environments (with differences largely due to the LOS and NLOS characteristics) [16-20].

+In this paper, a Pulse Position Modulation Time Hopping (PPM-TH) 60 GHz signal is employed for ranging purposes.
+The propagation delay $\hat{\tau}$, between the transmitter and receiver is estimated for use in localization.

 2.1.
-60GHz Signal
+60 GHz Signal